As the leaves fall and the season changes, it's the perfect time to take in the stunning display of Autumn colour in the garden.

 Different owners added their history and plants, and the National Trust have added to the collection making a rich and fascinating place to explore.

 The main lawn is at the very heart of the garden with sweeping views around the mixed exotic borders (at their best in late Summer).
-Borders full of exotic interest and bursting with colour from May onwards.
 Later in the year Ginger lilies, Dahlia’s and bananas create a rich tapestry of flower and foliage.

 The focal point of the lawn is the iconic and huge Cryptomeria japonica (Japanese red cedar) which was planted in 1898 an extremely long lived tree that in Japan thinks nothing of growing for well over 1000 years.